example42/example42.github.io/_posts/2018-11-05-example42_top10_devops_consulting-company.md

 ## Knowledge sharing

 We have always shared, and will continue to share, our experience on Puppet, operations, automation and DevOps.
-A list of the material, software and documentation we are shared includes:
+A list of the material, software and documentation we have shared includes:

-- This same [blog](https://www.example42.com/blog/), with our Tips of the Week on Puppet and DevOps
+- This same [blog](https://www.example42.com/blog/){:target="_blank"}, with our Tips of the Week on Puppet and DevOps
-- [Tiny Puppet](https://tiny-puppet.com/) a Puppet module that abstracts installation of configuration of applications ("Any app on any OS")
+- [Tiny Puppet](https://tiny-puppet.com/){:target="_blank"} a Puppet module that abstracts installation of configuration of applications ("Any app on any OS")
-- [PSICK](https://github.com/example42/psick) a Puppet control-repo and module to easily setup a full featured Puppet infrastructure
+- [PSICK](https://github.com/example42/psick){:target="_blank"} a Puppet control-repo and module to easily setup a full featured Puppet infrastructure

 Less recent projects involve:

-- A [Puppet Tutorial](https://www.example42.com/tutorials/PuppetTutorial/) usable for trainings and workshops
+- A [Puppet Tutorial](https://www.example42.com/tutorials/PuppetTutorial/){:target="_blank"} usable for trainings and workshops
 - The DevOps Guide to Puppet, Universe and Everything.
-Featuring a [Slides deck fro beginners](https://www.example42.com/guide/slides/beginner) and a reusable control-repo from which the PSICK project was derived
+Featuring a [Slides deck fro beginners](https://www.example42.com/guide/slides/beginner){:target="_blank"} and a reusable control-repo from which the PSICK project was derived
 - The NextGen Example42 Puppet modules set, most of which are now no more maintained, but for years have been a point of reference in Puppet modules
-- [Puppi](https://github.com/example42/puppi) a Puppet module to configure automate application deployments
+- [Puppi](https://github.com/example42/puppi){:target="_blank"} a Puppet module to configure automate application deployments

 We want to thank the CIO Applications authors for the honour and the reward and you, as reader, for being here.